kzk2000/deephaven-clickhouse/README.md

 * push the data onto Kafka to create data live streams
 * persist the streams via the Clickhouse Kafka Table Engine
 * access real-time streams and historical data from the DH UI, plus some magic to stitch them together
+* build a Deephaven app mode around it

 ## General Setup
 Everything should "just work", simply run ```docker-compose up -d``` (ideally let it run 24/7 on a server)